djgoldsmith/shape/305/02-Javascript.md

 ## Function Definition

  - Should be familiar to any programmers
- - Core compoenent in understanding JS
+ - Core component in understanding JS

  ```js
  function add(x, y) {